CloudQuery + dbt AWS Data Resilience (AWS Backup)

 Test the Connection:

-, you should test the connection to ensure everything is configured correctly:dbt debug
+, you should test the connection to ensure everything is configured correctly.
+First, switch to the directory where you extracted this package.
+Then run this command:

 kind: source